offen/docker-volume-backup/README.md

 # a different Docker container on the same host for example.

 # AWS_ENDPOINT_PROTO="https"

+# Setting this variable to any value will disable verification of
+# SSL certificates.
+You shouldn't use this unless you use self-signed
+# certificates for your remote storage backend.

+# AWS_ENDPOINT_INSECURE="true"

 # In addition to backing up you can also store backups locally.
 Pass in
 # a local path to store your backups here if needed.
 You likely want to